fmecgroup/skripio-color-picker/README.md

 # Quick start

 1. Add component code to your project.
-2. Call `window.initComponentObject` to instantiate component object.
+2. Call `window.skripio.initObject` to instantiate component object.

 In most of the cases you do not need to customize the component as it comes with default configuration sufficient for most scenarios.

-However, if you need to customize it you can do that by providing component `constructorArgs` object.
+However, if you need to customize it you can do that by providing `componentOptions` object as part of `InitOptions` interface.

 # Examples

-Please see below examples of `constructorArgs` object that configures color picker.
+Please see below examples of `componentOptions` object that configures color picker.

 ### Component with **initial color**: